Sleep Issues with a Popular 12-Hour Shift Schedule

 In our last schedule update, we addressed the common concern that 12-hour shifts result in reduced alertness and productivity.
 We showed that while workers on 12-hour shifts got less sleep on the days they worked, they actually got more sleep over time because of the increased number of days off.

 The way this schedule works is as follows.
 Four crews staff the schedules.
 Two crews (A and B) are in the top schedule and two crews (C and D) are in the bottom schedule.
-The schedules have fixed shifts, which mean that the shiftworkers always work day shift or always work night shift.
+The schedules have fixed shifts, which means that the shift workers always work day shift or always work a night shift.
 In this case, crews A and B work fixed days while crews C and D work fixed nights.
 When the schedules first start, the crews are assigned to specific weeks in the cycle.
 For example, on the top schedule, crew A is assigned to start in week 1 and crew B is assigned to start in week 2.
-At the end of each week, the crews swap weeks in the cycle.
+At the end of each week, the crew swap weeks into the cycle.

 The EOWO schedule is popular among dayshift workers.
 They only have to work two or three days in a row before getting time off.
 Every break is at least two days long, and they get a three-day weekend off every other week.

 For the night shift, however, the schedule is not always a good choice.
 Since many nightshift workers revert to a day shift lifestyle on their days off, they switch from sleeping at night to sleeping during the day every 2-3 days.
 This rapid rotation of sleep times results in inadequate and poor quality sleep.

 On a fixed shift schedule such as the one shown above, this can be resolved by adopting a different shift pattern for the night shift.
 Schedules with fewer blocks of shifts worked per year (e.g., the 4-on-4-off schedule) are best since they require workers to make fewer adjustments to the night shift.